Evyde/HW.Huffman/README.md

 ### Modules
 #### Bits
 ##### Output
-I designd a class that can print bits/bytes to output stream, also a file.
+I designed a class that can print bits/bytes to output stream, also a file.
 It is simply to use, just like this:

 ```java
 BitsOut bo = new BitsOut(); // default is System.out
 BitsOut bo2 = new BitsOut("/home/evyde/", "test.out");